 - Promote the public health, safety, and welfare of the public; - Provide clarity and consistency in the standards for the installation of utilities; - Promote the orderly development of land; - Minimize visual impacts associated with utilities; and - Ensure best practices are applied and maintained for the longevity of infrastructure. - A. Applicability. - 1.
 Required.
-The standards within Section 7.08 apply to all utilities associated with all development.
-Utilities as principal uses are instead addressed in Section 4.07.04. - 2.
-Exempt.
-The following are exempt from Section 7.08: - a.
+The standards within Section 7.08 apply to all major utilities, minor utilities, utility lines, and utility poles in addition to applicable requirements of Section 4.07.

+- 2. Exempt.
+The following are exempt from the Zoning Ordinance: - a.
 Pursuant to Code of Virginia § 56-46.1, electrical transmission lines of 138 kV or more, approved by the State Corporation Commission (SCC), are deemed to have satisfied the requirements of the Zoning Ordinance; - b.
 Poles, wires, cables, conduits, vaults, laterals, pipes, mains, valves, or any other similar equipment when used for the purpose of distributing service to an individual customer lot or use; and - c.
-Underground utility lines that meet Section 6.04, B.
+Underground utility lines that meet Section 6.04.B.